surma/surma.dev/content/things/compile-js.md

 `number`, `string`, `Function`, `Object` or `Array` (I suppose, an `Array` is just a special `Object`, but I think modeling them separately actually makes the implementation easier).
-There are technically more primitive types like `Symbol` or `BigInt`, but who uses those anyway.
+There are technically more primitive types like `Symbol` or `BigInt`, but I wasn't gonna implement these.

 At a syntactic level, this is easy to translate to C++, especially since C++ introduced the `auto` keyword for variable declarations.
-However, a variable has to have a single type, where as a variable in JS can have _any_ type.
-Assigning a float and then a string to the same variable is common in JS, but problematic for C++’s type system.
-I needed to start writing my runtime to introduce a type that can hold any JS value.
+However, a variable has to have a single type, where as a variable in JS can change its type as often as it likes.
+Assigning a number and then a string to the same variable is common in JS, but problematic for C++’s type system.
+I needed to introduce a type that can hold any JS value.
 This type turned into the class `JSValue`.
-There is a lot of code in this class, but just having a name allows us to do transpilation for variable initialization.
-For example:
+Before we look at the inside of the class, having the name is enough to build the first version of the transpiler.

 ```js
 let x = 4;